sio/potyarkin.com/content/posts/20180616-accidental-web-development.md

 able to track book series and keep the list of missing books to look out for the next time.

-I admit my research into the subject matter was not scientifically thorough.
+I admit that my research into the subject matter was not scientifically thorough.
 I've dug up several comparisons of existing tools and have read several blog posts of people who have faced the same problem before.
 I particularly recommend [this one][blog].
 And I have decided that no pre-existing tool will meet our